-This set of guidelines is but one of several resources issued by both phases of the InterPARES Project that support the understanding of the nature of digital records and the development of methods for their reliable creation and accurate and authentic maintenance and preservation.
-These invaluable tools may be used by individuals, organizations and government bodies as guidelines and instruments for addressing problems presented by their own digital materials.
-They are also useful for informing the activities of national and international standards bodies.
-Some of the key resources are outlined on the following page, while a more comprehensive listing can be found on the InterPARES Web site at www.interpares.org.
+Finally, this set of guidelines is but one of the documents issued by the InterPARES Project, an international research project studying the long-term preservation of authentic digital records.
+Additional material that will support the understanding of the nature of digital records and the development of methods for their reliable creation and accurate and authentic maintenance and preservation can be found on the InterPARES Web site at www.interpares.org.